mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 In the third part, we will try different testing types in the CUBA application and try to especially look at functional testing.

-I hope you enjoyed the longish article and get back to me with feedback or questions about this topic.
+I hope you have enjoyed the longish article and will get back to me with feedback or questions about this topic.